Naval ram

-Ancient rams
+Antiquity

-It was possibly developed in late Bronze age Egypt, but it only became widely used in later Iron age Mediterranean galleys.
+It was possibly developed in late Bronze Age Egypt, but it only became widely used in later Iron Age Mediterranean galleys.

 The ram was a naval weapon in the Greek/Roman antiquity and was used in such naval battles as Salamis and Actium.
 Naval warfare in the Mediterranean rarely used sails, and the use of rams specifically required oarsmen rather than sails in order to maneuver with accuracy and speed, and particularly to reverse the movement of a ramming ship to disentangle it from its sinking victim, lest it be pulled down when its victim sank.
 The Athenians were especially known for their diekplous and periplous tactics that disabled enemy ships with speed and ramming techniques.

 Rams were first recorded in use at the battle of Alalia in 535 BC.
 There is evidence available to suggest that it existed much earlier, probably even before the 8th century BC.
 They appear first on stylized images found on Greek pottery and jewelry and on Assyrian reliefs and paintings.
 The ram most likely evolved from cutwaters, structures designed to support the keel-stem joint and allow for greater speed and dynamism in the water.

-Many other historical vessels were used as rams, such as the Korean Turtle ship.
+Rams were supported by bulkheads, formed by enclosing the bow behind the ram.
+Instead of using bulkheads to protect ships against ram attacks, Greeks reinforced the hull with extra timber along the waterline, making larger ships almost resistant to ramming by smaller ones.